 Almost all police officers are brave and outstanding public servants who do their jobs with courage and conviction every single day – we owe all of them an enormous debt of gratitude.
-Sometimes, however, an officer may abuse his or her authority and hurt someone by using a taser, mace, or simply beating them.
+Sometimes, however, officers abuse their authority and the trust we place in them, and hurt someone by beating them, macing them, tasing them, shooting them, or even killing them.
 That’s not right.
 No matter how difficult the job, no person has the right to use excessive force on someone else.
 Our free society depends on courageous people stepping forward to protect their Constitutional rights when they have been violated.

 If you were wrongfully arrested, beaten, tased, or maced, you should know that you are protected by federal law and the U.S. Constitution.
 The Fourth Amendment prohibits unreasonable searches and seizures, which includes excessive force.
 A federal law called 42 U.S.C.
 1983 prohibits the violation of constitutional rights by people acting under color of law, such as police officers.